samnzay/Kubernetes-for-DevOps/Memo.md

 - This is where onother service called `Ingress` comes into rescue!
 - The ```Request goes first to Ingress``` and ```ingress does the forwarding```, then to the Service.

+## ConfigMap and Secret

+Usually Pods communicate each other using a Service.
+Eg. `my-app` and `Database`. th database will have and endpoint used to communicate with it. eg: ```mongo-db-service```.

+- But where do we configure this url or endpoint? usually you will configure into environmental variable of `my-app`.
+Database URL usually in the `built` application.

+- When the URL of Database changes, eg: from ```mongo-db-service``` to ```mongo-db```, we will have to adjust it in our application that is ```my-app```.

+- We will have to `Re-build ` our new image, `->` `push into Image repository` `->` and `pull it into our pod`. and then restart the whole thing.

+- `Good News here!`.
+This is where a Kubernetes component called ConfigMap comes into rescue!

+### ConfigMap

+It is basically our `external configurations` to our Application.
+It will usually contain data like ```URL``` of database for our app or some other services that we use.

+In Kubernetes wi just connect it [ConfigMap] to the Pod, so that the Pod gets the data that the ConfigMap contains.

+- Now, If we change the DB_URL, we just adjust the ConfigMap. we do not need to rebuild and go through the whole cycle.